statiklabs/signal-particle-mqtt/README.md

-## Signal MQTT library for Particle Devices
+## MySignal.io MQTT library for Particle Devices

 This library allows you to easily connect your Particle device to the MySignal.io platform and publish your asset tracker data.
 For example on how to use, see this Hackster tutorial: